JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 - console_title: `boolean` - when true sets the current location as the console title
 - console_title_style: `string` - the title to set in the console - defaults to `folder`
 - console_title_template: `string` - the template to use when `"console_title_style" = "template"`
+- terminal_background: `string` [color][colors] - terminal background color, set to your terminal's background color when you notice black elements in Windows Terminal or the Visual Studio Code integrated terminal

 > "I Like The Way You Speak Words" - Gary Goodspeed